 Beyond books, her work spans journalism, research, and media production.
 Her bylines appear across major platforms, including the BBC, The Guardian, The Metro, Women’s Health Magazine, Huffington Post UK, New Economics, the Royal College of Psychiatrists, and the British Medical Journal, where she has consistently challenged mainstream narratives around mental health, race, and social justice.

 In 2019, Samara’s talent for storytelling led her to the BBC, where she was one of six individuals selected for their prestigious Production Trainee Scheme.
 At the BBC, she honed her skills in the Audio Science Unit, contributing as an assistant producer to several programmes on BBC World Service and Radio 4.
+Her current audio production work includes What’s Up Docs?, one of the BBC’s top five podcasts, and Complex with Kimberley Wilson.